Sophie10001b/swjtuThesisV3.0/README.md

 >  volume={30},
 >  year={2017}
 >}
->> **Vaswani A, Shazeer N, Parmar N, Uszkoreit J, Jones L, Gomez A N, Kaiser Ł, Polosukhin I. Attention is all you need [C].
+>> **Vaswani A, Shazeer N, Parmar N, et al. Attention is all you need [C].
 Advances in neural information processing systems, volume 30, 2017.**

 >@inproceedings{vaswani2017Transformer_pages,
 >  title={Attention is all you need},